by Jen Hellmann | Mar 12, 2020 | Articles

 As the IT Manager, Rob wears many hats.
 He is the IT department – taking care of all aspects of the technology needs of the organization.
 He works on several software projects such as rearranging the plant for better workflow; building additions and the remodeling project in the front area.
 He also designs software programs to make things easier for the people in the plant such as the label printing program.
 Installing label stations in various locations throughout the plant allows the people on the floor to scan their work order and print the necessary labels.
 The outcome has increased productivity and quality and reduced (if not eliminated) labeling errors.

-The company is ISO 9001 and ISO 14001 certified.
+The company is ISO 9001 and (previously) ISO 14001 certified.
 Rob has been involved in the certification projects from the start in helping the company earn and maintain them.
-He enjoys being involved in the ISO projects and is especially challenged with the ISO-14001, which is an environmental certification.
-To maintain this certification, he is constantly looking for ways to reduce, recycle or use materials more responsibly and raising awareness throughout the company.
+He enjoys being involved in the ISO projects and was especially challenged with the ISO-14001, which is an environmental certification.
+To maintain this certification, he was constantly looking for ways to reduce, recycle or use materials more responsibly and raising awareness throughout the company.

 Rob is a right-angle square corner type of guy who can see multiple ways of accomplishing things and determining which is best – if it doesn’t work out as expected there are other approaches, all with the underlining goal of making things easier and more efficient for people and less error prone.
 He is a methodical thinker with a talent for having an attention for detail; he never knows where the day will take him, but he is always enthusiastic and interested in helping wherever he is needed.